Skip to content

 ADVOCACY AND AWARENESS

-Advocacy is not separate from our programs—it powers everything we do.
-We raise awareness, challenge systems, and push for policy and cultural change that supports gender justice and collective liberation.
+We raise awareness, challenge systems, and push for policy and cultural change that advances gender justice and collective liberation.

 From community panels to digital campaigns and petitions, our work invites others to move beyond awareness into meaningful action.
 Our multi-channel awareness campaigns centre issue advocacy and champion collective change.
 We stand with social movements past and present, confronting injustice and amplifying the voices of women, girls, and gender-diverse people communities.